 PROCESS HAZARD ANALYSIS (PHA)

-Process Hazard Analysis (PHA) - Facilities are required to review the hazards associated with the regulated substance(s) to identify possibilities of equipment malfunction or human error, and the steps needed to monitor or detect releases.
+Process Hazard Analysis/Hazard Review is a thorough, orderly and systematic approach for identifying, evaluating, and controlling the hazards of processes involving highly hazardous chemicals.
+Facilities are required to review the hazards associated with the regulated substance(s) to identify possibilities of equipment malfunction or human error, and the steps needed to monitor or detect releases.

 A PHA is required every five (5) years or sooner if the facility incurs a major change (40 CFR 68.50(d) & 68.67(f) and 29 CFR 1910.119) for facilities under PSM/RMP.

 Both OSHA’s and EPA’s General Duty Clauses require facilities to identify the hazards using appropriate hazard assessment techniques which is what the PHA/HR provides.
 The frequency is to complete an initial and when there are changes to the system, personnel changes and accident history.

 The PHA/HR should identify all failure scenarios that could lead to significant ammonia exposure of workers, the public, or the environment.

 Protexus PHA/HR leaders are knowledgeable in the What-If/Checklist and HAZOP methodologies utilized in the industry.

 Our PHA leaders can lead PHA/HRs for design, initial, and re-validations.
 We develop and provide the facility with a tracking and prioritization system to resolve PHA findings.